tkurki/atomi-poc/README.md

 ## Atomi

 An atom, by itself, represents *first-class state*.
-The state is exposed in the form of a *stream of values* and the state can be mutated via the `swap` operation.
+The state is exposed in the form of a *stream of values* and the state can be mutated via the `modify` operation.

 An atom can be implemented in just a few lines of code.
 Here is a POC